Nationals top Braves 6-3, Gio Gonzalez ends personal skid | WTOP

-WASHINGTON (AP) — Gio Gonzalez pitched seven strong innings and earned his first victory since May 28 to help the Washington Nationals defeat the Atlanta Braves 6-3 Thursday to secure a four-game split.
-The Nationals…
+Gio Gonzalez pitched seven strong innings for his first victory since May 28, leading the Nationals to a 6-3 victory over the Atlanta Braves on Thursday.

+WASHINGTON (AP) — Gio Gonzalez ended a personal drought that spanned more than two months — and helped give the Washington Nationals a four-game split with another National League East contender.

+“I think I was just happy that I got to high-five my teammates for the first time in a while,” Gonzalez said.
+“For me it was not the pressure, it was just the going out there and doing what I can do to go out there and try and pitch the best I can.
+Today it finally showed.
+It finally stepped to the right direction that I wanted.”

-The Nationals moved within 5 1/2 games of idle Philadelphia in the National League East.
+The Nationals moved within 5 1/2 games of idle NL East leader Philadelphia.
 The Braves fell a game behind the Phillies.

-Gonzalez (7-8) snapped a personal seven-game losing streak and had gone 11 consecutive starts without a victory.
-He allowed three hits and one walk while striking out three.
+Gonzalez (7-8) snapped a seven-game losing streak and had gone 11 consecutive starts without a victory.
+He allowed six hits and one walk while striking out three.
 Nick Markakis’ solo homer to lead off the second was the lone run he allowed.

+“It looked like Anibal was going to have one of his games starting out,” Snitker said.
+“He was sharp as can be.
+We just had a hard time getting ahold of Gio.
+That was the biggest thing.
+We couldn’t do anything with him.”

-He was replaced by Wes Parsons (0-1), who yielded a bases-loaded walk to Juan Soto and a sacrifice fly by Anthony Rendon as Washington went ahead.
+Sanchez was replaced by Wes Parsons (0-1), who yielded a bases-loaded walk to Juan Soto and a sacrifice fly by Anthony Rendon as Washington went ahead in the third.

 Taylor homered to left in the fourth to bump Washington’s lead to 3-1, and Daniel Murphy added an RBI double in the sixth.

 Washington outfielder Bryce Harper was scratched from the lineup with right knee soreness.
 Atlanta reliever Dan Winkler hit Harper just below the right knee in the seventh inning on Wednesday night.
-Nationals manager Dave Martinez said X-rays on Harper were negative.
+Martinez said X-rays on Harper were negative.

 TRAINER’S ROOM